Ankit-Kum-ar/Restaurant-App/README.md

 # Restaurant App 🍽️

-Welcome to the Restaurant App, a frontend project built using React and Parcel.
-This application allows users to browse a variety of restaurants, view menus, and manage their cart.
-The project is designed to be user-friendly and responsive, providing an optimal experience on both desktop and mobile devices.
+Welcome to the Restaurant App, a front-end project built using React and Parcel.
+This application allows users to browse various restaurants, view menus, and manage their carts.
+The project is designed to be user-friendly and responsive, providing an optimal experience on desktop and mobile devices.

 ## Features

 - 🏠 **Home Page**: Browse through a selection of restaurants.
-- 📞 **Contact Page**: Get in touch with the restaurant or support team.
+- 📞 **Contact Page**: Contact the restaurant or support team.
 - 🛒 **Cart Page**: View and manage the items in your cart.
 - ℹ️ **About Page**: Learn more about the restaurant or the application.
 - 🍽️ **Restaurant Menu**: View detailed menus for each restaurant by clicking on the restaurant cards.